gnebehay/CppMT/README.md

 * `--with-rotation` Enable rotation estimation
 * `--bbox BBOX` Specify initial bounding box.
 Format: x,y,w,h
 * `--skip N` Skip N frames of the video input
+* `--skip-msecs N` Skip N milliseconds of the video input

+Trying to skip both frames and milliseconds at the start of a video will raise an error.

 ## Object Selection
 Press any key to stop the preview stream.
 Left click to select the